 An emergency is any immediate threat to life and/or property that requires immediate response from police, fire, or emergency medical services.
 Examples include crimes in progress, fire, or a serious injury or illness.
+If you are not sure if an incident falls into an emergency classification, feel free to call Security at 831.647.4153.

-When you need an immediate response at any of the Middlebury programs or anywhere in the United States, dial 911.
+When you need an immediate response at any of the Middlebury programs in the United States, dial 911.